fabioformosa/quartz-manager/README.md

 ## HOW IT WORKS
 * Set up the trigger into the left sidebar in terms of: daily frequency and and max occurrences.
 * Press the start button
-* The GUI manager updates the progress bar and reports all logs of your quartz job.
+* The GUI manager updates in real time the progress bar and reports all logs of your quartz job.

 ## QUICK START